BarelySyntax/useless-free-fuck-utility/README.md

 # Useless Information
 I will also provide a x86_64 pre-compiled version for Linux only, if you are on other operating systems.
 You unfortunately need to compile it from source.

+# Contributing

+This is a GPLv3-licensed project.
+Feel free to fork and add more absurd technical phrases or simply improvements!